MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/acpi-system-description-tables.md

 ---
-title: ACPI system description tables
+title: ACPI System Description Tables
 description: Implementation of the Advanced Configuration and Power Interface (ACPI) Hardware Specification isn't required on SoC-based platforms, but much of the ACPI Software Specification can be required. ms.date: 03/22/2023
 ---